Langi10/alx-low_level_programming/0x09-static_libraries/README.md

-This is a static library
+This is a readme file for static libraries